 If you are unable to pay your taxes on time, you have the option of negotiating a Time to Pay with HMRC.

 Put simply, this arrangement, is a debt repayment plan for your taxes.
 It is agreed between you and HMRC to allow you more time to pay your companies:

 - Corporation tax

-Time to Pay arrangements are based on realistic ability to pay, company stability and past payment history.
+Time to Pay arrangements are based on the realistic ability to pay, the company stability and past payment history.

 Is a Time to Pay arrangement right for you?